 How blessed is the one whom You choose and bring near to You to dwell in Your courts.
 We will be satisfied with the goodness of Your house, Your holy temple.

-For an athlete, there is no greater honor than being chosen by a team.
-To be selected by a great team is a high honor.
-This can give a player greater confidence and even boost their level of play.
-Careers can be revived sometimes through a player feeling chosen.
-For a Christian, there is no greater honor than knowing that the King of Kings has chosen you.
+Do you remember what it felt like to be chosen to be on a team?
+In school, being chosen for the relay team or the math competition felt so good.
+And if you were chosen first, wow!
+Do you remember what that felt like?
+Being chosen can give you greater confidence and even boost your level of play.
+There is no greater honor for a Christian than knowing that the King of Kings has chosen you.
 It wasn’t based on our ability, so we shouldn’t be prideful.
 It should give us confidence and change how we live our lives.
 How do you feel about being chosen by the King of Kings?

 2 Samuel 19:11-20:13

 He rules by His might forever; His eyes keep watch on the nations; Let not the rebellious exalt themselves.
 Selah.

 Sometimes people begin to feel they are so great they don’t have to live by the same rules as everyone else.
 They want to make their own rules.
 The belief is that their ability gives them the right to live according to their wishes.
 The problem with this is that their right to rule is based upon a temporary foundation.
 God is the only one who has the right to make rules that last forever because His ability to rule and reign will last forever.
 And He can see how His rules impact other people.
 Who makes the rules in your life?____________________________________

 Say to God, “How awesome are Your works!
 Because of the greatness of Your power, Your enemies will give feigned obedience to You.